 Robert G. Hulteng has practiced labor and employment law at Littler since 1976, during which time he has served as lead counsel on many federal and state employment law cases.
 He has represented clients in many significant and precedent‐setting cases, and was the lead counsel in over 40 reported federal and state appellate decisions.

-He also has led Littler trial teams in a number of complex class action lawsuits, as well as actions involving claims of sex, age, race and disability discrimination.
+Rob has led Littler trial teams in a wide variety of different cases in federal and state courts, and before numerous administrative agencies.
+Those include complex class action lawsuits, as well as actions involving claims of gender, age, race and disability discrimination and sexual harassment.
 Rob has tried over two dozen federal and state court trials to verdict.

-Additionally, Rob has authored numerous articles and has contributed to books on union organizing and the National Labor Relations Act.
+Rob has authored numerous articles and has contributed to books on union organizing, the National Labor Relations Act and class action practice.
 He has conducted seminars and training sessions for employers and industry groups around the country.
-He has spoken at the annual national conventions of the Messenger and Courier Association of America and the California Delivery Association for numerous years.
-He also frequently delivers presentations at meetings and conferences for various state and regional automotive dealer associations.
+He has spoken at the national and state conventions in various industries.

-A chair of Littler Mendelson's Associates Committee for more than 25 years, Rob also has served as head of the firm's associate attorney recruiting for over two decades.
-In addition to his practice, Robert has owned several successful retail businesses in San Francisco since 1981.
+Rob has served as a chair of Littler's Associates Committee, and has played a lead role in the firm's attorney recruiting program for over three decades.
+In addition to his practice, Rob has owned or co-owned a number of retail businesses in Northern California since 1981.